 There are least depths of 0.1 m shown in the approach to the Lifeboat House, therefore even at neaps it would be best to make your approach a couple of hours before high water.
 Bearing in mind that the tide in the River Dee can flow outward at speeds of up to 3.5 kn, it would be unwise to leave it too long after high water before making your approach up the river.

-A quick glance at the chart will show that there is a transit on Little Ross Island to help craft find the deepest water in the approach to the Lifeboat House.
+A quick glance at the navigation will show that there is a transit on Little Ross Island to help craft find the deepest water in the approach to the Lifeboat House.
 Keep the lighthouse and the White Beacon in line behind you, on a course of 021° T.

 This takes you to the Lifeboat House, and from here the channel is well buoyed.
 The buoys are often moved around to suit the channel, and light characteristics should not be relied on.